-I’ve added a new robot to my BotSumo game.
+I’ve added a new robot to my BotSumo game (available here on Android).
 This one known as “project pooper” (to nobody except me and my codebase!) this is a rectangular droid that has the ability to catapult his enemy into the air with a few dropped bombs.
 Continue reading New BotSumo bots

 One of the problems I realised about adding the CogBots to BotSumo, was that they’re overpowered.
 The spinning cog around them pushes opponents back, meaning it can be difficult to defeat them if you’ve chosen one of the earlier bots.
 Continue reading New BotSumo shield update, & new level

 Many people at the time of writing seem obsessed with the AR game Pokémon Go – where you have to walk around the real world to find monsters to catch.

 My facebook and Twitter feed this week has been full of people telling me what creatures they’d caught, and I thought it’d be fun to invent my own silly Pokémon names, and post responses saying things like “Oh but have you caught a Spruedongle yet?
 I have!” and see if people wonder where I’m finding these super rare Pokemon that don’t exist in any guide.